alexyakunin/Stl.Fusion.Materials/Slides/Fusion_v2/Slides.md

 ---
 <!-- _class: highlight invert -->
 ![bg left:50%](./img/YouDontNeedIt.jpg)
-# Do we really need delegates to decorate them?
+# Do we really need delegates?

 We don't.

-All modern .NET apps rely on Dependency Injection.

 Making DI container to provide a proxy implementing such decorators is a 🍰

-So it can be <span style="opacity: 0.05">absolutely transparent!</span>
+So it can be <span style="opacity: 0.20">absolutely transparent!</span>

 ---
 <!-- _class: highlight invert -->
 ![bg right:49%](./img/Unlearn.jpg)
-# Can I use it now?
+# Can I use this now?

 Not quite:
 - No async/await, thread-safety